Twister (1996 film): Home media

+The film was released on Ultra HD Blu-ray by Warner Bros.
+Home Entertainment with a new Dolby Atmos audio mix on July 9, 2024 and also a double feature Blu-ray and DVD with Twisters by the film's international distributor, Universal Pictures Home Entertainment, on October 22.

+Soundtracks

-Twister featured both a traditional orchestral film score by Mark Mancina, and a soundtrack of rock-music singles, many of which were exclusive releases for the film.
-Both the soundtrack and the orchestral score featured an instrumental theme song ("Respect the Wind") composed and performed for the film by Alex and Eddie Van Halen.
+Twister featured both a traditional orchestral film score composed by Mark Mancina, and a soundtrack of rock-music singles, many of which were exclusive releases for the film.
+Both the soundtrack and the orchestral score featured an instrumental theme song ("Respect the Wind") composed and performed for the film by Alex (his only recording outside of Van Halen) and Eddie Van Halen.
 The film's music was released on CD and cassette tape formats.

-Twister: Music from the Motion Picture Soundtrack

-Also, some other music is used, such as Deep Purple's "Child in Time" (heard when the team takes the road at the beginning and the assistant maximizes the volume in his truck).
-It is later in the scene mixed and beat-synced with "William Tell Overture".
-The song queued up on a TV in Dusty's van is Eric Clapton's "Motherless Child".

-Twister: Motion Picture Score

-Some orchestrated tracks were in the film, but were not released on the orchestral score, most notably the orchestrated introduction to "Humans Being" from when Jo's team left Wakita to chase the Hailstorm Hill tornado.
-Other, lesser-known tracks omitted include an extended version of "Going Green" (when first meeting Jonas) and a short track from when the first tornado is initially spotted.

-Twister: Expanded Archival Collection

-In January 2017, La-La Land Records released a limited-edition, remastered, and expanded album containing Mark Mancina's entire score plus four additional tracks.

 Reception

 Box office

-Twister opened on May 10, 1996, earning $41.1 million from 2,414 total theaters during its opening weekend, and ranked in the number-one spot at the North American box office, taking the spot from The Craft.
-Upon its release, it topped The Birdcage to have the biggest 1996 opening.
-At that time, it had the sixth-largest opening weekend of any movie, behind The Lion King, Batman, Batman Returns, Jurassic Park, and Batman Forever.
-Moreover, the film had the largest May opening weekend, dethroning Lethal Weapon 3 and The Flintstones.
+Twister opened on May 10, 1996, earning $41.1 million from 2,414 total theaters during its opening weekend, and ranked in the number-one spot at the North American box office, beating both The Craft and The Truth About Cats & Dogs.
+Upon its release, the film topped The Birdcage to have the biggest 1996 opening.
+At that time, it had the sixth-largest opening weekend of any film, behind The Lion King, Batman, Batman Returns, Jurassic Park, and Batman Forever.
+Moreover, the film had the largest May opening weekend, dethroning both Lethal Weapon 3 and The Flintstones.
 The success of Twister helped the blockbusters of May officially begin the summer season.
-It would follow similar openings of Deep Impact in 1998 and The Mummy in 1999.
+Similar openings would follow, such as that of Deep Impact in 1998 and The Mummy in 1999.
 Two years later in 2001, The Mummy Returns set a new precedent for the frame by unleashing an opening weekend of $68.1 million.
 Then in 2002, Spider-Man took the summer starter films to the next level with its $114.8 million opening weekend.